Alluxio/alluxio/docs/index.md

 * **[Mounting & Transparency](Mounting-and-Transparent-Naming.html)** Tachyon enables effective
 data management across different storage systems through the mount feature.
-Furthermore, transparent naming ensures that file names and directory hierarchy for objects created in Tachyon is preserved when persisting these object to the underlying storage system.
+Furthermore, transparent naming ensures that file names and directory hierarchy for objects created in Tachyon is preserved when persisting these objects to the underlying storage system.

 # Getting Started